-By using an SSH server, you will be able to securely connect to a Windows 10 computer located in a foreign country.
+By using an SSH server, you will be able to access RDP over the internet securely and access shared resources located in a foreign country.

 Before trying this tutorial, you should have the following: